epicfilemcnulty/lilush/README.md

 ## Status

 Right now the project is certainly in beta.
+Beware and use at your own risk.

-The first version I consider "stable" will be tagged as `1.0.0` and from there on the project will abide by the semantic versioning promises.
+After `1.0.0` version release the project will abide by the semantic versioning promises.

 Until then all bets are off, meaning that there might be breaking changes of the core lilush modules' API even between, say, `0.5.x` and `0.6.x`.
 Or worse.
 But let's hope it won't come to that.

 [^1]: Well, not yet automatically.
 And it really depends.
 But still.